patrick-tssn/M4/README.md

 bash lvlm_dpo.sh
 ```

-#### Start Training
+### Start Training

 Our training logic is essentially the same as the visual instruction tuning.
-The training process takes ~2 hours on 4 NVIDIA A800-80G.
+(The training process takes ~2 hours on 4 NVIDIA A800-80G)

 ```bash
 cd intersuit